vJourneyman/lakgraph/content/“In a great place” since coming out as gay, Jablonski returned home with greater freedom and intent.md

 ---
-title: "“In a great place” since coming out as gay, Jablonski returned home with greater freedom and intent"
+title: “In a great place” since coming out as gay, Jablonski returned home with greater freedom and intent
 date-created: 2022-10-22
 day-of-week-created: Sat
 date-updated:
-aliases: []
+aliases:
-tags: [NewsPost]
+tags:
+ - NewsPost
-status: unstarted
+status: stable
 ---

 # “In a great place” since coming out as gay, Jablonski returned home with greater freedom and intent